 Our contact details

-On every appeal, no matter what kind, we highlight the various ways anyone can get in touch with the charity 24 hours a day.
+On every appeal, no matter what kind, we highlight the various ways anyone can get in touch with the charity seven days a week.
 If you’re planning on making your own appeal, have a chat with us first and remember to use our 116 000 helpline number rather than your own.

 Once our appeal is live, we will discuss with all parties involved and agree what we can do next.
 Live will mean different things to each person.
 For some it’s an appeal on our website and posters sent to our partners, for others it may be something less public.
 These decisions would not have been made without you if we have your contact details, and they are not set in stone.